leolanese/Leo-Fibonacci/README.md

 In simple terms, a recursive function is a function that calls itself.

 ### Why is important:
-The common Fibonacci interview question may at first sight appear to be a simple question designed to test your basic understanding of 'recursion'.
+The common Fibonacci logic and interview question may at first sight appear to be a simple question designed to test your basic understanding of 'recursion'.
 A major reason why this question appears so often in coding interviews is because answering it correctly demonstrates an understanding of a fundamental concept in programming: recursion.

-If we don’t use it, it is not VERY smart solution.
+> If we don’t use it, it is not VERY smart solution.

 ### How to think about this:
 By definition, the first two numbers in the Fibonacci sequence are either 1 and 1, or 0 and 1, depending on the chosen starting point of the sequence,